jrnl-org/jrnl/docs/advanced.md

 ### Using an alternate config

-You can specify an alternate configuration file fot the current instance of `jrnl` using `--config-file CONFIG_FILE_PATH` where
+You can specify an alternate configuration file for the current instance of `jrnl` using `--config-file CONFIG_FILE_PATH` where
 `CONFIG_FILE_PATH` is a path to an alternate `jrnl` configuration file.

 #### Examples: